ankitwal/ssm-tester/README.md

     })
 ```

-Write tests to app instances have the required IAM, and networking configuration to be able to pull secrets that might be required by app
+Write tests to validate that app instances can pull secrets that are be required by app,
+hence validating the IAM instance profile, role, and related networking configuration cumulatively.

 ```go
     t.Run("TestAppInstanceShouldNOTHaveConnectivityToPublicInternet", func(t *testing.T) {
           // build a testCase command that validates that the instance has networking and IAM access to a secret that will be required by the application